numbas/editor-docs/source/question/parts/mathematical-expression.rst

         The expected answer to the part.
         Question variables (or, more broadly, JME expressions which should be evaluated to a single value when the question is generated), can be included by enclosing them in curly braces.

+        If the answer is an equation, see the note on :ref:`marking-an-equation`.

     Show preview of student's answer?
         If ticked, a rendering of the student's answer in mathematical notation is displayed beeside the input box.
         You should leave this on unless you expect the answer to be veery simple and need the space - the feedback about how their answer is interpreted is very useful to students.